petergoodey/K8MicroServiceDeployAsCodeDemo/README.md

-# CloudDeployDemo
+# K8MicroServiceDeployAsCodeDemo
-This is a basic mono-repo to deploy a Kubernetes cluster with a couple of .NET microservices.
+Code to build and deploy a Kubernetes cluster with a couple of .NET microservices.